Dave Plummer

-David "Dave" William Plummer (born August 9, 1968) is a Canadian-American programmer and entrepreneur.
+David William Plummer (born 1968) is a Canadian-American programmer and entrepreneur.
 He created the Task Manager for Windows, the Space Cadet Pinball ports to Windows NT, Zip file support for Windows, HyperCache for the Amiga and many other software products.
 He has been issued six patents in the software engineering space.
-He holds the world record score for the video game Tempest.
-He is also known for his YouTube channel, Dave's Garage.
+He is known for his YouTube channels, Dave's Garage and Dave's Attic.

 Personal life

-Plummer was born and raised in Regina, Saskatchewan, Canada.
+David William Plummer was born in 1968 in Regina, Saskatchewan, Canada, where he was also raised.
 As a child, Plummer spent much of his free time at his father's hardware store and his grandfather's workshop.
 When he was 11, he had his first interaction with a computer at a local RadioShack; he helped them set up their newly arrived computer even though he had no previous experience.

 Plummer discovered that the University of Regina had a computer lab that he could access on Saturday mornings.
 He began going there every week to use and explore their computers.
 Shortly after, his mother enrolled him in a computer class at the University of Regina that was offered to the community.

 He attended Miller High School, but dropped out during his senior year.
 As a teenager, he created several video games for the Commodore 64, including Tour de Force.
 After working various jobs and programming a computer game with a friend, he returned to high school at the age of 21 and graduated.
-He then enrolled in the University of Regina and graduated in 1994 with a Bachelor's of Science with High Honors Computer Science.
+He then enrolled in the University of Regina and graduated in 1994 with a Bachelor's of Science in computer science with high honors.

-As of 2021, Plummer lives with his wife Nicole and their four children, ages 14, 15, 21 and 22, in Sammamish, Washington.
+As of 2021, Plummer lives with his wife Nicole and their four children in Sammamish, Washington.

-Plummer revealed in a 2021 YouTube video that he is autistic, and has Attention Deficit Disorder.
+Plummer said in a 2021 YouTube video that he is autistic, and has ADHD.
 He also wrote a book about his experiences with autism and how it has impacted his life, titled Secrets of the Autistic Millionaire: Everything I know about Autism, ASD, and Asperger's that I wish I'd known back then.